egenerse/master-thesis/content/proposal/introduction.typ

-#import "/utils/todo.typ": TODO

 = Introduction

- The Apollon UML Diagram Editor is an open-source tool developed with React, TypeScript, and Redux, facilitates the efficient creation and manipulation of UML diagrams on the web.
-Unified Modeling Language (UML) diagrams are vital in software development for representing system architectures and workflows, providing a standard for visualizing complex designs in both academic and professional settings @waykar2013.
-Apollon also offers an iOS application built with Swift, allowing diagram management on mobile devices.
-This thesis aims to enhance Apollon's UI, fix bugs, and introduce features that improve usability across platforms.
+The Apollon UML Diagram Editor is an open-source tool that facilitates the creation and management of UML diagrams, widely used in software development for visualizing system architectures and processes.
+Built with React, TypeScript, and Redux, Apollon offers both web and mobile platforms, with the mobile version developed using Swift for iOS.
+UML diagrams provide a standardized way to represent complex systems, supporting clear communication in academic and professional environments @waykar2013.
+However, the current version of Apollon faces low adoption rates due to its unintuitive user interface and several usability challenges.

+This thesis seeks to resolve these issues by focusing on improving the user interface, fixing critical bugs, and introducing features that streamline the diagramming process.
+Beyond enhancing usability, the project will also focus on improving code quality by integrating modern technologies and libraries.
+These efforts aim to create a consistent and user-friendly experience across both web and mobile platforms.
+Feedback from real users will guide the development process, ensuring that the improvements meet their needs and encourage broader adoption of the tool.